RaphaelRibes/GeCKO-MTruncatula/VARIANT_CALLING/README.md

 Our workflows support SGE and Slurm job-schedulers. <ins>You will find cluster-config files for both in the EXAMPLE/CONFIG folder</ins>.

-#### *B/ The config_VariantsCalling.yml file:*
+#### *B/ The config_VariantCalling.yml file:*
-This file is used to pass all the information and tools parameters that will be used by the VARIANTS_CALLING workflow.
+This file is used to pass all the information and tools parameters that will be used by the VARIANT_CALLING workflow.
 The workflow expects it to contain a specific list of variables and their assigned values, organized in YAML format.
 Expected variables are:

 **GENERAL VARIABLES**
-- *VARIANTS_CALLING_SUBFOLDER:*&nbsp;&nbsp;&nbsp;If you want to separate results from different variants calling parameters (different reference, mapping options...), provide a name for an extra folder to create in the VARIANTS_CALLING output folder.
+- *VARIANT_CALLING_SUBFOLDER:*&nbsp;&nbsp;&nbsp;If you want to separate results from different variants calling parameters (different reference, mapping options...), provide a name for an extra folder to create in the VARIANT_CALLING output folder.
 Otherwise leave blank ("").

 **INPUT FILES**
 - *BAMS_LIST:*&nbsp;&nbsp;&nbsp;The path to the file containing the list of paths to the mapped bam files and index files in .bam.bai format.
 If the bams to be used for the VARIANT_CALLING have been mapped to the full genomic reference, use the file: bams_list.txt.
 If the bams to be used for the VARIANT_CALLING have been extracted on the basis of a sub reference (subbams), use the file: subbams_list.txt.
 These lists are generated by the READS_MAPPING workflow and are stored in: WORKFLOWS_OUTPUTS/READS_MAPPING